Jimi Hendrix's unfinished fourth studio album: Tracks considered for inclusion

 On June 14, 1970, a memo by Hendrix listed 11 songs "having backing tracks completed", with the last entries "Drifter's Escape" and "Burning Desire" receiving question marks.
 This memo also noted to get the tape of "Highway Chile".

 An expanded list of 25 titles was handwritten by Hendrix (reportedly on August 14, 1970) under the heading "Songs for L.P.
 Strate Ahead".
 The running order is the same for the 11 tracks of the previous list, but many tracks are added in between.
 The songs with complete backing tracks were marked with crosses.
 The list also had songs marked with ticks and dashes, but the meaning of those marks is unknown.

 "Message to Love", "Power of Soul", and "Machine Gun" had been recorded in the studio before live versions were released on the Band of Gypsys (1970).
 Hendrix seemed to think that releasing studio versions of these songs would be regressive and not in tune with his ideas for the new album.
 Nonetheless, mixes of "Power of Soul" (with a new delay effect in the intro) and "Message to Love" were created on August 22, 1970.

-Another list in someone else's handwriting on a tape box detailed the configuration for three sides of a double album with the title First Rays of the New Rising Sun.
+Another list on a tape box detailed the configuration for three sides of a double album with the title First Rays of the New Rising Sun.
 Side D was left blank and two tracks appeared twice, on different sides of the LP.

 Although work in August 1970 was reserved for finalizing tracks for the album with overdubs and mixes, several tracks that were not on the lists received attention during these sessions (possibly because new recordings were made after the lists were compiled).